rguatteri/python_for_healthcare/04_public_health_facilities_geospatial_analysis/README.md

 # Public Health Facilities Geospatial Analysis

-This project analyses the geographic distribution of hypothetical public health facilities through interactive mapping.
-It uses facility coordinates and facility-type information to visualise health-service locations and explore patterns that may support service planning and resource allocation.
+This directory documents a geographic distribution analysis I conducted while completing the LinkedIn Learning course [Python Data Analysis for Healthcare](https://www.linkedin.com/learning/python-data-analysis-for-healthcare/python-data-analysis-in-healthcare), taught by Wuraola Oyewusi.
+The goal of this analysis is to gain insights into health-service locations and explore patterns that may support service planning and resource allocation.

-## Environment

-The analysis was developed locally with Python, Anaconda, Visual Studio Code, and Jupyter Notebook.
+> ⚠️ Course demonstrations used Google Colab, however, I completed this analysis in **Jupyter Notebook** and a local **`conda`** environment, using **Visual Studio Code** for script development.
+The reason is, I regard this setup as a valuable tool to have in my skillset (especially when it comes to genomic and bioinformatic workflows) and wanted to acquire expertise in using it.

 ## Contents